 From liquids leaking to being charged for an overweight suitcase, we’ve all suffered from luggage nightmares that could have easily been avoided.
+Here’s what to pack and how to pack your bags, best luggage tips for a short trip or international travel, and other holiday travel essentials.
 For a stress-free packing experience, just remember these top 15 packing tips and tricks.

 1) Spruce up your suitcase

 Don’t be faced with an airport baggage carousel crisis, where you’re struggling to identify your luggage from its identical neighbours.
 Label your suitcase carefully with luggage tags and make sure you ‘spruce it up’.
 Decorate it with ribbons, stickers or even colourful shoelaces so it’s instantly recognisable.

 2) Take spare ziplock bags and use them to separate different groups of items